Operations are normal.

 - Adult-Gerontology Primary Care Nurse Practitioner: Graduates are prepared to care for adolescents, adults and the elderly with an emphasis on disease prevention, health promotion and the management of patients with acute and chronic multi-system health problems.

-- Family Health Nurse Practitioner: Graduates are prepared to provide primary healthcare services to families and individuals of all ages, including pregnant and postpartum mothers.
+- Family Nurse Practitioner: Graduates are prepared to provide primary healthcare services to families and individuals of all ages, including pregnant and postpartum mothers.
 The focus is placed on advanced nursing practice in various ambulatory and community-based settings in urban and rural environments, addressing wellness, disease prevention, episodic care and management of chronic illness at all ages with an emphasis on family-centered care.

 - Pediatric Primary Care Nurse Practitioner: Graduates are prepared as pediatric primary care specialists to diagnose, treat and deliver care for newborns, children and young adults, including well-child care and prevention/management of common pediatric acute illnesses and chronic conditions.